NVIDIA/aistore/docs/s3compat.md

 AIS supports Amazon S3 in two distinct and different ways:

 1. On the back, via [backend](providers.md) abstraction.
 Specifically for S3 the corresponding [backend](providers.md) implementation currently utilizes [AWS SDK for Go](https://aws.amazon.com/sdk-for-go);
-2. On the (client-facing) front, AIS provides S3 compatible API, so that existing S3 applications could use AIStore out of the box and without the need to change their (existing) code.
+2. On the client-facing front, AIS provides S3 compatible API, so that existing S3 applications could use AIStore out of the box and without the need to change their (existing) code.

-This document talks about the latter - about Amazon S3 API compatibility (or simply, S3 compatibility).
+This document talks about the latter - about AIS providing S3 compatible API.

 For more references and background, see: